siva35811/reward-points/README.md

   - Invalid date → **400 Bad Request**
   - Missing customer → request to add (if name & email provided)
   - Otherwise → **404 Not Found**
+  - Reward points can be altered in application.yml